ishhh09/VGG-16-fruit-classifier/README.md

 ---

-# Data Exploration
+Data Exploration and Dataset Complexity

-The dataset was analyzed to determine class distribution.

-Observations:

-* Most fruit classes contained thousands of images.
-* Some classes such as Apple, Guava and Kiwi had significantly fewer samples.
-* The dataset exhibited class imbalance.
+The fruit dataset was analyzed to understand its distribution and challenges.
+The dataset contains multiple fruit classes with thousands of images captured under different lighting conditions, backgrounds, orientations, and viewpoints.
+Some classes, such as Apple, Guava, and Kiwi, contain fewer samples, leading to class imbalance.

+The classification task is challenging due to:

+Class imbalance across categories.

+High intra-class variation (differences within the same fruit class).

+Visual similarity between different fruit classes.

+Variations in lighting, background, and image quality.

-To visualize this distribution, a class distribution graph was generated and saved as:
+A class distribution graph was generated to visualize the dataset and saved as class_distribution.png.
+The complexity of the dataset motivated the use of VGG16, which can learn robust features for accurate fruit classification.

-class_distribution.png

----

 # Data Preprocessing